-NOTE 1-BASIS OF ACCOUNTING
+NOTE 1 - BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Darrington School District's financial statements.
-The district uses the modified accrual basis of accounting.
+This schedule is prepared on the same basis of accounting as the Port Angeles School District's financial statement.
+Port Angeles School District uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.

-NOTE 2-FEDERAL DE MINIMIS INDIRECT RATE
+NOTE 2 - FEDERAL DE MINIMIS INDIRECT RATE

-The Darrington School District has not elected to use the 10-percent de minimus indirect cost rate allowed under the Uniform Guidance.
-The district used the federal restricted rate of 8.98%.
+Port Angeles School District has not elected to use the 10 percent de minimis indirect cost rate allowed under the Uniform Guidance.
+The Port Angeles School District used the federal restricted indirect rate of 4.37 percent.

-NOTE 3-PROGRAM COSTS/MATCHING CONTRIBUTIONS
+NOTE 3 - PROGRAM COSTS/MATCHING CONTRIBUTIONS

 The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program costs, including the district's local matching share, may be more than shown.
-Such expenditures are recognized following, as applicable, either the cost principles in the OMB Circular A-87, Cost Principles for State, Local, and Indian Tribal Governments, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Entire program costs, including Port Angeles School District's local matching share, may be more than shown.
+Such expenditures are recognized following, the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.